cdhigh/KindleEar/docs/English/deployment.md

 ```

 3. Finish deployment
 After deployment, wait a few minutes for GAE backend to create various resources.
 If it's still not working, manually enable various APIs based on the error logs in the backend.

-For example, you may need to manually enable the [Cloud Datastore API](https://console.cloud.google.com/apis/library/datastore.googleapis.com).
+4. Refer to the [Other Instructions](#gae_other_instructions) section for additional information, such as troubleshooting the 'Unauthorized sender' issue.